wordbit/wordbit/content/posts/so-this-is-christmas.md

 I'll try end on a positive note, although I haven't gotten there yet obviously as I've just started writing and I don't know where I'm going with this yet.
 Everywhere and nowhere, most likely, is where all flows of consciousness tend to go.

-So, if you're a middle-aged adult like me, you've probably come to the realization that Christmas is about shielding the horrid state of the world from your kids.
+So, if you're a jaded middle-aged adult like me, you've probably come to the realization that Christmas is about shielding the horrid state of the world from your kids.
 It's about furtive doom scrolling bathed in the glow of the Christmas tree.
 It's maintaining a fantasy, crafting myth and mystery, an antidote against the literal darkest month of the year, knowing all the while it is simply a placebo.

 It's exhausting.
-And for those in the cold, without family, food, or a place to sleep, it's absolutely the worst time of year.
+And we're the lucky ones.
+For those in the cold, without family, food, or a place to sleep, it's absolutely the worst time of year.
 The best of times and the worst of times - the border between these two extremes has become very porous this year.

 <!--more-->